-Possess a Doctor of Pharmacy degree from an accredited School or College of Pharmacy.
+Possess a Doctor of Pharmacy degree from an ACPE accredited School or College of Pharmacy.

 PGY1 applicants must be eligible for licensure to practice pharmacy in any state at the beginning of their residency program.

-PGY1 applicants must submit a separate application in PhORCAS to each focus in which they wish to apply.
+PGY1 applicants must submit a separate application in PhORCAS for each location to which they wish to apply.

 PGY2 applicants must have completed or be in the process of completing an ASHP accredited PGY1 residency or have equivalent experience.
 PGY2 applicants must also hold current pharmacist licensure in a State of the United States.